yuriy3122/Mortgage-ML/README.md

 14 means 14 feature, 5 hidden neurons and 2 output edge for binary classification.
 "grid" parameter refer to the number of combined points of each functional section.
 KAN tries to complete non-linear relationships by processing data on this grid.
-The k parameter determines the maximum degree of basic functions.
+The "k" parameter determines the maximum degree of basic functions.

 ## KAN model training
 ```